Nick Punto: Arizona Diamondbacks

 On January 7, 2015, Punto signed a minor league contract with the Arizona Diamondbacks that included an invitation to spring training.
 However, on February 20, Punto informed the Diamondbacks that he would not be reporting to spring training and would be taking the year off from baseball, though he was not officially retiring.
 He officially announced his retirement from baseball on February 18, 2016.

+Coaching career

+On January 9, 2025, it was announced that Punto would be joining the major league coaching staff of the San Diego Padres.

 Honors

 Punto was inducted into the Saddleback College Athletics Hall of Fame, joining notable former Saddleback and MLB players Tim Wallach and Mark Grace.

 Personal life

 Punto and his wife, Natalie, have three children.